McDonnell Douglas F-15 Eagle: Introduction and early service

 The largest operator of the F-15 is the United States Air Force.
 The first Eagle, an F-15B, was delivered on 13 November 1974.
 In January 1976, the first Eagle destined for a combat squadron, the 555th TFS, was delivered.
 These initial aircraft carried the Hughes Aircraft (now Raytheon) APG-63 radar.
+The F-15 in early service was plagued by reliability and durability problems of its F100-PW-100 engines, whose ambitious specifications were critical for the aircraft's high performance.
+Furthermore, the issues were exacerbated by pilots making many more abrupt throttle changes than in previous fighters and engines due to the thrust available.
+The issues were addressed by the improved F100-PW-220 engines first delivered in 1986.

 The first kill by an F-15 was scored by Israeli Air Force (IAF) ace Moshe Melnik in 1979.
 During IAF raids against Palestinian factions in Lebanon in 1979–1981, F-15As reportedly downed 13 Syrian MiG-21s and two Syrian MiG-25s.
 Israeli F-15As and Bs participated as escorts in Operation Opera, an air strike on an Iraqi nuclear reactor.
 In the 1982 Lebanon War, Israeli F-15s were credited with 41 Syrian aircraft destroyed (23 MiG-21s and 17 MiG-23s, and one Aérospatiale SA.342L Gazelle helicopter).
 During Operation Mole Cricket 19, Israeli F-15s and F-16s together shot down 82 Syrian fighters (MiG-21s, MiG-23s, and MiG-23Ms) without losses.

 Israel was the only operator to use and develop the air-to-ground abilities of the air-superiority F-15 variants, doing so because the fighter's range was well beyond other combat aircraft in the Israeli inventory in the 1980s.
-The first known use of F-15s for a strike mission was during Operation Wooden Leg on 1 October 1985, with six F-15Ds attacking PLO Headquarters in Tunis with two GBU-15 guided bombs per aircraft and two F-15Cs restriking the ruins with six Mk-82 unguided bombs each.
+The first known use of F-15s for a strike mission was during Operation Wooden Leg on 1 October 1985, with six F-15Ds attacking PLO Headquarters in Tunis with one GBU-15 guided bomb per aircraft and two F-15Cs restriking the ruins with six Mk-82 unguided bombs each.
 This was one of the few times air-superiority F-15s (A/B/C/D models) were used in tactical strike missions.
 Israeli air-superiority F-15 variants have since been extensively upgraded to carry a wider range of air-to-ground armaments, including JDAM GPS-guided bombs and Popeye missile.

+The first American combat use of the F-15 was during Operation Urgent Fury.
+F-15s of the 33rd Tactical Fighter Wing provided air cover alongside U.S. Navy F-14 Tomcats for Marines and the 82nd Airborne Division for contingency operations in Grenada.

 Royal Saudi Air Force F-15C pilots reportedly shot down two Iranian Air Force F-4E Phantom IIs in a skirmish on 5 June 1984.